-The Phase 1, multicenter, randomized, double-blind, placebo-controlled single dose, dose-ranging study is designed to evaluate the safety, tolerability, and immunogenicity of orally administered bivalent GI.1/GII.4 norovirus vaccine in healthy lactating females of at least 18 years of age and their breast-feeding infants (aged 30 days to 11 months).
-The study is expected to enroll approximately 76 subjects at seven sites in South Africa.
-Subjects will be randomized into high- or low-dose vaccine (N=30 for each arm) or placebo (N=16).
-The primary endpoints are:
+This Phase 1, multicenter, randomized, double-blind, placebo-controlled single dose, dose-ranging study is designed to evaluate the safety, tolerability, and immunogenicity of orally administered bivalent GI.1/GII.4 norovirus vaccine in healthy lactating females 18-43 years of age.
+The study enrolled 76 subjects at five sites in South Africa.
+Subjects were randomized into high- or medium-dose vaccine (N=30 for each arm) or placebo (N=16).
+The primary endpoint results were: